Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 ### Integrating using a Webhook

-See [Set up integrations through Webhooks](/docs/integrate_with_central/webhooks) for a full description of setting up Webhooks.
+See [Set up integrations through Webhooks](/docs/integrate_with_central/webhook) for a full description of setting up Webhooks.

 ## Updating the Credential resource after provisioning

-After the Credential is handled by the custom processing, the following updates should be made to the Resource.
+After the Credential is handled by the custom processing, make the following updates to the Resource.

 ### Encrypting sensitive data within the credential

-In order to encrypt any sensitive data, marked *x-axway-encrypted*, in the credential request definition, the custom processing will need public key information.
+In order to encrypt any sensitive data, marked *x-axway-encrypted*, in the credential request definition, the custom processing needs public key information.
 This key can be easily obtained by retrieving the Managed Application resource that the Credential resource refers to.

 Here is an example of a Managed Application with public key information.